Major in Asian Studies

-Study Abroad in Asia: Charlotte Eubanks has developed a PowerPoint presentation that outlines options for Penn State undergraduates who want to major or minor in Asian Studies programs and go abroad.
+Study Abroad in Asia: Our Director of Undergraduate Studies has developed a presentation that outlines options for Penn State undergraduates who want to major or minor in Asian Studies programs and go abroad.
 Find it here.
 Students can also find information on study abroad programs by visiting the Global Programs Website at: http://global.psu.edu/.

 The major requires a total of 31 credits, divided as follows: